GVSU-CloudApplicationsDevelopment/CloudAppsDev/_posts/3-ServerlessTechnologies.md

 > *And one by me!: [Serverless Functions [14:45]](https://youtu.be/yVYwg1IHlPY)

 The following screenshot shows the list of *currently available* triggers for a Cloud Function.
-Note that some are in beta, meaning they are not necessarily ready for prime time yet.
+Note that this screenshot has changed multiple times in the past few years.

 ![Cloud Function triggers](/CloudAppsDev/assets/images/3-cf-triggers.png "Cloud Function triggers")